jeanbaptistemora/fluidattacks-universe2/docs/src/docs/development/intro.md

 where we publish projects
 that are more oriented towards the community and less coupled to our model of business.
+However,
+this documentation focuses on the Universe repository.
+The projects on GitHub have separate documentation that can be found on each of the respective projects.

 [![Security Rating](https://sonarcloud.io/api/project_badges/measure?project=fluidattacks_universe&metric=security_rating)](https://sonarcloud.io/summary/new_code?id=fluidattacks_universe)
 [![Maintainability Rating](https://sonarcloud.io/api/project_badges/measure?project=fluidattacks_universe&metric=sqale_rating)](https://sonarcloud.io/summary/new_code?id=fluidattacks_universe)